-Under all Climate scenarios, the volume of environmental water available is potentially much less than the volume required to deliver the desired priority watering actions.
+Under extreme dry and dry climate scenarios, the volume of environmental water available is potentially much less than the volume required to deliver the desired priority watering actions.
 However, opportunities to use inter-valley water transfers in the Broken River to meet priority watering actions will be considered and environmental water holders can back trade water to provide additional water for environmental flows in the Broken River and upper Broken Creek.

-Priority Watering Actions 2022-2023
+Priority Watering Actions 2023-2024

 The environmental flow targets in the Broken River water supply system are the Broken River, the upper Broken Creek and Moodie Swamp.
-The environmental water requirements of Moodie Swamp in 2022-2023 are dealt with in the Broken Wetlands Seasonal Watering Proposal 2022-2023.
+The environmental water requirements of Moodie Swamp in 2023-2024 are dealt with in the Broken Wetlands Seasonal Watering Proposal 2023-2024.

-The Broken River requires a minimum low flow of 15-30 ML/day throughout the year to maintain critical habitat for native fish, macroinvertebrates and aquatic plants.
-Operational releases and unregulated flows are expected to meet the minimum low flow requirements next year in average and wet climate scenarios.
-However, operational releases and unregulated flows are unlikely to meet all the minimum low flow requirement next year under dry and extreme dry climate scenarios, particularly outside of the irrigation season.
+The Broken River requires a low flow of 30-100 ML/day (minimum of 15 ML/day) throughout the year to maintain habitat for native fish, macroinvertebrates and aquatic plants.
+Operational releases and unregulated flows are expected to meet the low flow requirements next year in average and wet climate scenarios.
+However, operational releases and unregulated flows are unlikely to meet all the low flow requirement next year under dry and extreme dry climate scenarios, particularly outside of the irrigation season.

 The Broken River requires an annual summer or autumn fresh with a peak discharge of 400-500 ML/day in all reaches to promote: in-channel habitat diversity; native fish and macrophyte health and recruitment; and biofilm production.
-Since 2011 reach 1 of the Broken River has only had 1 recommended summer or autumn fresh and reaches 2 and 3 have had 6 and 5 respectively.
+Since 2011 reach 1 of the Broken River has only had 2 recommended summer or autumn fresh and reaches 2 and 3 have had 7 and 6 respectively.
 The frequency of these freshes, particularly in reach 1, has been reduced by the operation of Lake Nillahcootie.
 Reach 1 is unlikely to receive a summer or autumn fresh in all but wet years and may be dependent on Lake Nillahcootie spilling.
 Reaches 2 and 3 are likely to receive a summer or autumn fresh in average and wet climate scenarios.

-Reach 1 of the upper Broken Creek requires minimum low flows of 5-10 ML/day (measured at Waggarandall Weir at the bottom of reach 1) throughout the year to maintain critical habitat for native fish, macroinvertebrates, platypus and aquatic plants.
+Reach 1 of the upper Broken Creek requires low flows of 5-10 ML/day (measured at Waggarandall Weir at the bottom of reach 1) throughout the year to maintain critical habitat for native fish, macroinvertebrates, platypus and aquatic plants.
 These low flows also help maintain the ecological values of the downstream reaches.
-Unregulated flows and operational releases are likely to contribute part or all the minimum low flow requirements in average and wet climate scenarios.
-However, unregulated flows and operational releases are unlikely to make a meaningful contribution to the minimum low flow requirements under dry and extreme dry climate scenarios.
+Unregulated flows and operational releases are likely to contribute part or all the low flow requirements in average and wet climate scenarios.
+However, unregulated flows and operational releases are unlikely to make a meaningful contribution to the low flow requirements under dry and extreme dry climate scenarios.